 Spreading the Word

 Each year, TWIA shares preparedness information online, through coastal advertising, and by participating in hurricane expos and conventions.
-In addition to Hurricane Harvey recovery events, this year TWIA has or is scheduled to participate in nine public disaster preparedness events, with more on the horizon.
 Visit the Community Outreach section of our website to view upcoming events.

-TWIA creates Hurricane Preparedness activity packets to support educators when teaching the science of hurricanes and how to prepare for one.
-They are distributed as a public service to third, fourth, and fifth grade classrooms on the Texas Gulf Coast and include English- and Spanish-language take-home materials for families and a creativity contest for students (see the winners).
-This year we celebrated 25 years of our educational program and distributed 3,500 activity packets to 300 elementary schools.
+TWIA creates Hurricane Preparedness Teacher Toolkits to support educators when teaching the science of hurricanes and how to prepare for one.
+Click here to view last year's toolkit.
+They are distributed as a public service to third, fourth, and fifth grade classrooms on the Texas Gulf Coast and include English- and Spanish-language take-home materials for families and a creativity contest for students (see last year's the winners).

 TWIA Is Prepared, Too